 Best-selling Wholesale Plants, Palms, & Trees of 2021 for Landscaping

 As we kick off the new year, now is the perfect time to look back and marvel at what the industry achieved in the previous year.
 After all, despite the shortages of wholesale plants & trees, business was booming for many landscaping companies across the continent.
-In 2021, over 560,000 wholesale plant and tree units were sourced by GoMaterials for our members!
+In 2021, over 600,000 wholesale plant material units were sourced by GoMaterials for our members!
 Here is a look at some of our best-selling bulk plants and trees for landscapers in 2021.

 Best-Selling wholesale plants in the North